-Adding a wedding ceremony ritual, also called a unity ritual, is a wonderful way to personalize your ceremony – and inject your personalities.
-From handfastings rooted in ancient times, to timeless sand pouring ceremonies, and secular tree plantings, unity rituals add a special element to your wedding day.
+Adding a wedding ceremony ritual, also called a unity ritual or unity ceremony, is a wonderful way to personalize your ceremony – and to inject your personalities.
+From a handfasting rooted in ancient times, to a timeless sand ceremony, or secular tree planting, a unity ceremony adds a special element to your wedding day.

 When it comes to which wedding ritual to choose, go with one – or two – that truly resonates with you and your partner.
 What’s more, the options are almost limitless.
 To get you started, here’s eleven favorite wedding ceremony rituals, from classic to contemporary, and everything in between.